Link Building in a Post-Penguin World — SMX East 2012

 If you can answer “yes” to both, you are probably Penguin-proof.

 See about making connections with people outside of the online world.
 Can you do something for someone in the community that has a cause or business that is relevant to yours – that makes sense for you to get links?
-This can give you a smart platform to build links and you might also get more business out of it.
+This can give you a smart platform to increase your link earning potential and you might also get more business out of it.

 Every niche is different.
 Some people have great and exciting businesses/topics.
 You might have a very dry keyword set/topic by nature of your business.
 What do you do then?